 This is an excerpt from a work in progress.
-It will contains errors and will certainly change before it goes to print.
+It will contain errors and will certainly change before it goes to print.

 To be sure, Sgt.
 John Christie of the Metropolitan Police Force understood that something had just happened.
 A powerful man, his last wife had compared him to a fire-hydrant – short, unnoticed until an emergency when he’d explode into a jet of irresistible energy – but unresponsive the rest of the time.